aCodeReader/aca-03-lessons/README.md

 Design a REST API for photo album site.

-What resources would the API support?
+* What resources would the API support?

-What operations can be done on those resources, and what HTTP verb would be used for each?
+* What operations can be done on those resources, and what HTTP verb would be used for each?

-What would the body of a request and response look like for each operation?
+* What would the body of a request and response look like for each operation?

 ### Discussion questions

-What's the difference between a "design pattern" and a "framework"?
+* What's the difference between a "design pattern" and a "framework"?

-How do you write a list request with Axios?
+* How do you write a list request with Axios?

-What is the client-server model?
+* What is the client-server model?
-What is a resource, with respect to a REST API?
-What are some of the fundamental constraints that make an API RESTful?
-What does the acronym CRUD stand for?
-How does it relate to a REST API?
-Which HTTP verbs are used to retrieve, create, update, and delete resources?
-What are some common HTTP status codes and what do they mean?
-What are some common HTTP headers and what are they used for?
-What is JSON?
-What formats are supported by REST APIs?

 ### Lesson